Teriks/pake/docs/source/taskexceptions.rst

 This exception derives from :py:exc:`pake.process.StreamingSubprocessException`, an exception base class which incrementally reads process output that has been buffered to disk when reporting error information.
-Buffering the output to disk and reading it back incrementally helps keep huge amounts of process output from crashing pake when it reports a sub-process error.
+Buffering the output to disk and reading it back incrementally helps keep huge amounts of process output from crashing pake.

 The reported exception information will contain the full path to your pakefile, the name of the process spawning function, and the line number where it was called.
 All of this will be at the very top of the